OpenShift Routing - Traffic is not distributed between pods

 Configure omc to use the correct must-gather

-1. Change directory into the provided Module9 folder.
+1. Change directory into the provided must-gather in the Module9 folder

-2. Using the omc use command, set the module9-must-gather.local must-gather as the current archive in use.
+2. Using the omc use command, set the Module3 must-gather to the current in use archive

 Click to show some commands if you need a hint